 Through access to Remote Area Board (RAB) funding, in 2020/21 Mitez commissioned a Cotton Gin Feasibility Study.Australia exports more than 90 per cent of cotton produced, generating an average of $1.9 billion in export revenue annually.
 There is significant potential for North Queensland to be a successful and sustainable player in the cotton production industry

 Investigations into the viability of a dam on the upper Cloncurry River with detailed functional design and costings are being undertaken as well as assessing the social, economic and environmental impact.
-This feasibility study which is supported by $1.765m funding from the Australian Government – National Water Infrastructure Development Fund, is an initiative of the
+This feasibility study which is supported by $1.765m funding from the Australian Government – National Water Infrastructure Development Fund, is an initiative of

 This two part feasibility study project will provide insight into the importance of the energy supply to the sustainability of communities and industry and investigate and document options for utilising the historic Hughenden Powerhouse precinct for tourism, education and historic purposes.
 The redeveloped Hughenden Power House will be central to tourism and education in the

 A project supported by State funding to provide a report detailing the extent of prickly acacia infestation in north west Queensland and the viability of using this resource as a bio fuel for pellets or wood chip both domestically and internationally.
-This project will also explore the ongoing viability of Sterile Leucaena as a future
+This project will also explore the ongoing viability of Sterile Leucaena as a

 This project will see preliminary planning, civil engineering and trial planting investigated/carried out to establish a facility for value adding activities using effluent water and other waste products at a designated Cloncurry Shire Council site.
 The project will demonstrate to local landowners or investors the commercial viability and potential for developing small or large plantations on